ATLANTA MARCH FOR OUR LIVES: March for Our Lives: Everything you need to know about today's rally against gun violence

 Where is the march?

-The main "March for Our Lives" event will take place in Washington, D.C., beginning on Pennsylvania Avenue between 3rd Street NW and 12th Street NW.
+The main "March for Our Lives" event took place at noon ET in Washington, D.C., beginning on Pennsylvania Avenue between Third Street Northwest and 12th Street Northwest.

-There are sibling marches planned in cities including Atlanta, Los Angeles, Chicago, New York City, Boston, Ottawa, Buenos Aires, Madrid, Paris, Dublin, London, Berlin, Stockholm, Rome, Tel Aviv, Mumbai, Hong Kong, Tokyo and Sydney, to name just a few.
+Those cities included Atlanta, Los Angeles, Chicago, New York, Boston, Ottawa, Buenos Aires, Madrid, Paris, Dublin, London, Berlin, Stockholm, Rome, Tel Aviv, Mumbai, Hong Kong, Tokyo and Sydney, to name just a few.

 Where are the marches in Georgia?

-The main march in Georgia will take place at the Center for Civil and Human Rights at 100 Ivan Allen Jr. Boulevard in Atlanta at 11 a.m.
+The main march in Georgia took place at the Center for Civil and Human Rights at 100 Ivan Allen Jr. Boulevard in Atlanta at 11 a.m.
 ET.

 Sat.
 March 24, 11am–4pm, there will be a Civil Rights March along Centennial Olympic Park Dr. covering MLK Jr. Dr. & Mitchell St. ending at the State Capitol (Liberty Plaza).
 THE FOLLOWING ROUTES WILL BE REROUTED: 3, 13, 32, 40, 42, 49, 51, 55, 74 & 186 https://t.co/AjiYhFHkVi pic.twitter.com/YyNn3Hqkog— MARTA (@MARTASERVICE) March 23, 2018